Simplifying your business: how to get started

-Every business needs to get things done.
-Failing that, there’s no delivery of products, services, or help (if you’re a non-profit organization).
-If you can do things faster, in fewer steps and with less effort, you have an edge, a substantial competitive advantage.
+All businesses need to get things done.
+Failing that, there’s no delivery of products, services, or help (if you’re a non-profit).
+And if your organisation can do this with less steps or less effort, it has an edge, a real competitive advantage.

-That’s one big reason why simplifying a business’ organization, processes, products, or management practices is important.
-But now, how do you get your business to think simpler, better, faster, especially if you’re not the CEO?
+That's one major reason why simplifying a business’ organization, processes, products, or management practices is important.
+But how do you get your business to think simpler, especially if you’re not the CEO?

 1. Showcase the problem